-The Sanitizer API wants to build an HTML Sanitizer right into the web platform.
+The Sanitizer API offers an easy to use and safe by default HTML Sanitizer API, which developers can use to remove content that may execute script from arbitrary, user-supplied HTML content.
 The goal is to make it easier to build XSS-free web applications.
 The intended contributions of the Sanitizer API are: Making a sanitizer more easily accessible to web developers; be easy to use and safe by default; and shift part of the maintenance burden to the platform

 User input sanitization is a necessary and common activity of many web applications, but it's difficult to get right.
 As a component of the web platform it's easier to harden the sanitizer implementation and keep it up-to-date.
 Offering a high-quality sanitizer with good defaults (without blocking developers from using their own, if they choose) would improve security, and make it more accessible.